NunoSempere/nunosempere.com/blog/2023/01/11/can-gpt-produce-ideas/index.md

 In conclusion, I think the above shows that current GPT-3 can generate somewhat original outputs by exploiting fertile argumentative patterns.
 This is still far away from e.g., inventing new types of science, or generating much better concepts.
 At the same time, it does feel like one could use this kind of system to generate thought-provoking blogposts using Robin Hanson's signature argumentative structure.

 I also noticed that both davinci-003 and ChatGPT have tendencies to steer towards milquetoast, politically correct outputs, whereas for my purpose I want to generate more edgy, assumption-challenging stuff.
-This was a source of personal irritation, and because davinci-003 seemed to be less censored, I've been recommmending that people use it instead of ChatGPT.
+This was a source of personal irritation, and because davinci-003 seemed to be less censored, I've been recommending that people use it instead of ChatGPT.

 You can subscribe to these blogposts [here](https://nunosempere.com/.subscribe).
 I also appreciate comments!